US heads into a new week shaken by violence and pandemic

 As the protests grew, President Donald Trump retweeted conservative commentator Buck Sexton who called for “overwhelming force” against violent demonstrators.

-Former Vice President Joe Biden, the presumptive Democratic presidential nominee, visited the site of protests in his hometown of Wilmington, Delaware, and talked to demonstrators.
+Former Vice President Joe Biden, the presumptive Democratic presidential nominee, visited the site of protests in his hometown of Wilmington, Delaware, and talked to some of the demonstrators.
 He also wrote a post on Medium expressing empathy for those despairing about Floyd’s killing.

 At least 4,400 people have been arrested over days of protests, according to a tally compiled by The Associated Press.
 Arrests ranged from stealing and blocking highways to breaking curfew.